Benefits of Pro Bono Cases

 Benefits of Pro Bono Services

-Pro bono legal representation is one of the ways of removing the barriers to courts for those who would be blocked from seeking justice.
+Pro bono legal representation is one of the ways lawyers and law firms are removing the barriers to legal representation for those who would be blocked from seeking justice because they lack the funds to hire a lawyer to represent them.
 Despite the role of free legal assistance, the American Bar Association recently noted that 64% of lawyers did not offer the requisite 50 hours per year to individuals with limited means.
 A report by Philanthropy magazine found that a majority of the lawyers who are engaged in no-fee legal assistance did not do so for the benefit of the client alone.
 Those attorneys were more interested in changing America than helping those who were vulnerable.
 Hiring no-fee legal representation comes with benefits both for the attorneys and for their clients.

 What Are The Benefits of Pro Bono Lawyers?